 - Faculty Affairs (for individual schools): For complaints that do not meet the threshold of other investigative units and the respondent is a faculty member.
 Faculty Affairs units within individual schools often work closely with Human Resources and Central Academic and Faculty Affairs (AFA) in the Provost's Office. - Human Resources: For complaints that do not meet the threshold of other investigative units and the respondent is a staff member.
-University Human Resources and local human resources offices throughout the university respond to such matters. - Office of Audit Services: For complaints related to internal misappropriation of assets or internal controls. - Office of Culture, Ethics and Compliance: For complaints related to conflicts of interest, privacy and security laws, health care billing, youth protection and misconduct related to research grants and violations not within another office's jurisdiction. - Office of Professionalism and Ethics: In addition to being the central office for the triage of complaints, there are instances when OPE will be charged with conducting investigations at the direction of the vice president of OPE or university senior leadership. - Office of Athletic Compliance: For complaints related to athletic policies and procedures, such as NCAA, PAC-12, and USC rules.
+University Human Resources and local human resources offices throughout the university respond to such matters. - Employee and Labor Relations: For complaints where the employee is a faculty or staff member and the alleged conduct is persistent, pervasive, or inherently does not fall within the jurisdiction of one of the other campus investigative offices.
+Employee and Labor Relations may also provide investigative assistance to Faculty Affairs and Human Resources. - Office of Audit Services: For complaints related to internal misappropriation of assets or internal controls. - Office of Culture, Ethics and Compliance: For complaints related to conflicts of interest, privacy and security laws, health care billing, youth protection and misconduct related to research grants and violations not within another office's jurisdiction.

-Office of Community Expectations & Office of Academic Integrity (formerly Student Judicial Affairs and Community Standards): For complaints related to violations of the university's Living Our Unifying Values: The USC Student Handbook.
+- Office of Professionalism and Ethics: In addition to being the centralized hub for concerns and the subsequent tracking of those concerns, there are instances when OPE will be charged with conducting investigations at the direction of the vice president of OPE or university senior leadership. - Office of Athletic Compliance: For complaints related to athletic policies and procedures, such as NCAA, PAC-12, and USC rules. - Office of Community Expectations & Office of Academic Integrity (formerly Student Judicial Affairs and Community Standards): For complaints related to violations of the university's Living Our Unifying Values: The USC Student Handbook.